 Operated by the Department of Speech and Theatre, the AUM Speech and Hearing Clinic is a comprehensive facility serving Central Alabama.
-Located on the first floor of the Liberal Arts Building, the Clinic provides complete diagnostic and therapeutic services to children and adults utilizing the latest equipment and techniques.
+Located on the first floor of the Liberal Arts Building, the Clinic provides complete diagnostic and therapeutic services to children and adults.